GTK-lab/SpliCeAT/ds_detection/README.md

 ## Setting up

-1. Upload the following 2 files in the `input` directory as follows:
+1. Upload your `design.csv` in the `input` directory as follows:

-`design.csv` : experimental design (change to your own, with the following columns)
+`design.csv` : experimental design (change to your own, with the following compulsory columns)

 | sample      | design    | genome | strand  | fq1             | fq2             |
 |-------------|-----------|--------|---------|-----------------|-----------------|